matao1984/hrtem_filter/README.md

 lowpass_order: order for the Butterworth filter; smaller int retults more tapered cutoff

-`nlfilter(img, N, delta=10, lowpass_cutoff=0.3, final_lowpass = False, lowpass_order=2)`
+`nlfilter(img, N=50, delta=10, lowpass_cutoff=0.3, lowpass = True, lowpass_order=2)`

 This function carries out the nonlinear filter, a combination of Gaussian lowpass and Wiener filters.
 It takes `img`, an image array as an input, and returns the filtered image array and a difference image array.
 Parameters are the following:

 N: number of iterations for the lowpass + wiener filtering.
 More iterations give better noise reduction and takes more time.

-final_lowpass: if True, also applys a Butterworth lowpass filter after the nonlinear filtering.
-This helps to remove residual high frequency noise.
+lowpass: if True, also applys a Butterworth lowpass filter after the Wiener filtering in every iteration.
+This prevents from adding back high frequency noise.

 All other parameters are the same as in the `wiener_filter`.